 category (won by Mark Kelly).

-ARW have stressed their relationship to Yes and described themselves as Yes, at least in some sense, in interviews.
-The band's website proclaims "that after a hiatus of 25 years, they are to reform the definitive Yes line-up as Anderson, Rabin and Wakeman (ARW)."
+From launching in 2016, ARW stressed their relationship to Yes and described themselves as Yes, at least in some sense, in interviews.
+The band's website proclaimed "that after a hiatus of 25 years, they are to reform the definitive Yes line-up as Anderson, Rabin and Wakeman (ARW)."
 The reference to 25 years is to when the three last worked together in the Union line-up.
 Wakeman there and on the press release is quoted as describing them as the "Holy Trinity of Yes".
 However, in an Oct 2016 interview, Wakeman denied saying those words: "I can't claim to have been the person who said that…I don't know actually where that came from."
 The band's Twitter account briefly used the Roger Dean Yes logo in 2016.

 In an Apr

 2016 interview, replying to a question about his views on